bozoweed/Auto-Vote-Rating/README.md

-# Auto Vote Rating - Chrome Extension
+# Auto Vote Rating Reborn - Chrome Extension
+# Thanks to Serega007RU original creator of this extension

+Integrated, free captcha assistance
+- Built‑in detectors and assistance for:
+  - reCAPTCHA (anchor + bframe)
+  - hCaptcha
+  - Yandex SmartCaptcha
+  - Cloudflare challenge / Turnstile
+  - MTCaptcha
+- Designed to reduce friction, auto‑handle where permitted, and provide clear fallbacks.
+- Respect websites’ ToS.
+Use responsibly.
+If automation isn’t appropriate, the extension will prompt for manual solve/delay.

+Supported sites
 <details>
-<summary>List of sites that the extension supports</summary>
+<summary>View the full list</summary>

 <a href="http://topcraft.club/">topcraft.club</a>
 <a href="https://mctop.su/">mctop.su</a>
 <a href="http://mcrate.su/">mcrate.su</a>